~ Draco and Hermione ~

-He turned away and began thinking of Bellatrix - it was amazing how much he hated that witch.
+He turned away and began thinking of Bellatrix.
+It was amazing how much he hated that witch.
 Now that he was finally free of Malfoy Manor, he could think freely without fear of Voldemort using Legilimency on him.
 Originally Bellatrix was his favourite aunt because she encouraged him to become a Death Eater, and in front of the others she stood up for him.
-Originally, he thought it was an honor, a privilege to become the youngest Death Eater.
+Initially he thought it was an honour, a privilege to become the youngest Death Eater.
 And it was thanks to Bellatrix.
 But ever since the Dumbledore mission, it all went downhill.
-Bellatrix said that he should be proud, despite how scared he was.
+Bellatrix said that he should be proud despite how scared he was.
 His mother only wanted him to be safe, and urged him to let Snape do the job instead.
 But Draco was determined to complete the mission.
 All his life he was second best compared to Potter.
 Potter was the best Seeker, Potter had all the fame, Potter was the 'Chosen One'.
 And when Draco was given the mission to kill Dumbledore, he felt as though he was the 'Chosen One' amongst the Death Eaters.
-He finally had a chance to prove himself.
+He felt like he had a chance to prove himself.

-Looking back on it now, he almost smirked at himself.
+Looking back on it now, he cursed himself in hindsight.
 How wrong and naive could he have been?
-As the sixth year progressed he began to think it was impossible; but the constant reminder from Voldemort was always in the back of his mind.
+As the sixth year progressed he began to think it was impossible, but the constant reminder from Voldemort was always in the back of his mind.
 If he failed, his family would be killed.
-He had no choice, and he began to realize that he desperately didn't know what he'd signed up for.
-The stress, fear and enormity of the task crashed down on his shoulders - it was beyond depressing.
+He had no choice and he began to realise that he desperately didn't know what he'd signed up for.
+The stress, fear and enormity of the task crashed down on his shoulders.
+It was beyond depressing.
 Even Potter had noticed something was different that year.
 And it all came back to Bellatrix: she wouldn't have cared if Draco had died.
 As long as Dumbledore died and Voldemort was pleased, no-one else mattered to her.

 "I hate Bellatrix," Draco said aloud, after a few minutes of thinking about all this.
 He'd never said that, and he liked the sudden freedom to speak his mind.

-"She scares me.
-I never, never want to go back to that place again - I still can't believe she killed Dobby, after he saved us!" said Hermione sadly.
+"So do I. I never, never want to go back to that place again.
+I can't believe she killed Dobby, after he saved us!" said Hermione, devastated.

 Us.
-The word sounded so odd to Draco when he heard her say it, he even glanced over at her curiously.
+The word sounded so odd to Draco coming from Hermione Granger, he even glanced over at her curiously.
 But to his surprise and complete confusion, she was crying.

 "What could you possibly be crying about?" asked Draco in bewilderment.
-Hermione wiped her eyes in embarrassment and sniffed slightly.
+Hermione wiped her eyes and sniffed.

 "House-elves have feelings and emotions too, Malfoy.
-They're not just animals to be bought and sold for profit," said Hermione angrily, as more tears rolled down her cheek.
+They're not just animals to be bought and sold!" said Hermione angrily, as more tears rolled down her cheek.
 Draco remembered her whole 'S.P.E.W' thing, and her weird love of house-elves from when they were little.
 It seemed that she still liked house-elves a little too much, yet at the same time he felt like an idiot for what he'd said.
 Dobby sacrificed himself to save Hermione, of his own free will.
 That sort of loyalty couldn't be bought with galleons.
 Draco watched Hermione wipe her tears and looked away, deciding to remain silent.

-But once again he was glad that she was around, or else he would've died sometime in the cold night from the snake venom.
-Or maybe if she'd just never been captured, absolutely none of this would have happened.
+As they sat and rested he couldn't help but admit to himself how glad he was to have her around.
+Sure, if she'd never been captured absolutely none of this would have happened.
 Technically, it was her fault that he was locked up and forced to escape.
 But would he rather be a Death Eater, still stuck in Malfoy Manor with Bellatrix and Voldemort?
 Was that better than being in a random forest with a girl on the opposite side of the war?
 He had a sense of newfound freedom he hadn't felt in years.
-As soon as he ended up in the Order's hands, they were probably going to lock him up in a cellar of their own.
-He was still unsure about going to the Order with her, and it was kind of lucky that he couldn't apparate - because now he had no-where else to go.
-Hermione had stopped crying and was wiping her eyes, and Draco felt awkward so he changed the subject.
+As soon as he ended up in the Order's hands however, he knew they'd lock him in a cellar of their own.
+He was still unsure about going to the Order with her, but regardless, he couldn't apparate.
+Hermione had stopped crying and was wiping her eyes, so Draco changed the subject.

 "Why on earth are we in a forest?
 I was thinking of Diagon Alley," said Draco in confusion.